Jacozar/ProgrammingAssigment_Week4/README.md

 IMPORTANT: You need install dplyr library to run the script

 # run_analysis.R
-This file contain the script in R
+This file contain the script in R to run with RStudio and get the solution to the assigment

 # features.txt
 This file contain the names of the 561 variables of the experiments